vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

         * addUserToWhitelistRedemption
         * removeUserFromWhitelistRedemption

-Moreover, the AdminContract has the power to upgrade several contracts <span style="text-decoration:underline;">without</span> community consensus including: SortedTroves, StabiltiyPool, StabiltiyPoolManager, and TroveManager, among others.
+Moreover, the AdminContract has the power to upgrade several contracts without community consensus including: SortedTroves, StabiltiyPool, StabiltiyPoolManager, and TroveManager, among others.
 This opens the door for an attacker to change the contract implementation and drain tokens.

 **MOT-01 | Initial Token Distribution (mitigated)**: Another major issue within the centralization / privilege risk category involves how MON tokens were sent to a `_treasurySig` address when deploying the contract.
 This implies that MON tokens can be distributed without community consensus.
 To mitigate this risk, the team has documented their tokenomics and how MON tokens are distributed ([source](https://docs.defifranc.com/tokenomics/moneta-tokenomics)).